navidelyasi/Documentations/docs/key-concepts/connectors.md

 ---

 # Connectors
 The connectors are preloaded integrations with WebAPIs.
-Around 3,000 APIs are provided out-of-the box.
+Around 3,000 APIs are provided out-of-the-box.